What Dreams About Breaking Up Actually Mean When You're In a Relationship

 "It could symbolize, okay, I'm having this dream about this breakup, but maybe actually what it means is there's something ending and something beginning," Burke says.

-1. Spend some time really interrogating your emotions and your situation.
+Spend some time to reflect on your emotions and relationship.

 You'll want to talk about what issues might be eating at each of you right now.
 But remember to proceed with caution and kindness as you have the conversation: "If you have a very secure relationship, you can probably talk about it and probably laugh about it," Burke says.
 "But maybe if one party is feeling insecure anyway, like say it was your partner who was feeling insecure, maybe you saying 'I'm dreaming about breaking up with you,' that can really spur anxiety."